CircuitFlyer/Climb_and_Dive/docs/Programming/Regular Programming.md

 *Program RPM (magenta):*

 {: .warning }
 You are about to run the motor at its flight RPM, secure the aircraft and stay clear of the prop.
-The next thing to always remember: 3 TAPS TO STOP THE MOTOR.
+The next thing to always remember: **3 TAPS TO STOP THE MOTOR**.

 To start the motor, touch and hold the pin.
 The LED will flash quickly to warn of the impending start-up.
 After a short delay the motor will start and accelerate to the last programmed flight RPM.
 Release the pin and the motor will stay running.